bartomolina/codart/README.md

 ![415000195 Script](https://www.codart.io/415000195-script.png)

-Generally, the script includes a placeholder fot the token Hash (you can search for tokenData in the script).
+Generally, the script includes a placeholder for the token Hash (you can search for tokenData in the script).
 Also, the projectScriptDetails function returns the library used by the project:

 ![415000195 Script Type and Version](https://www.codart.io/415000195-scripttype.png)